General Pharmaceutical Council: Confidence in the GPhC

-In 2022, during the parliamentary process of examining the Pharmacy (Responsible Pharmacists, Superintendent Pharmacists etc.) Order 2022, comments from the Secondary Legislation Scrutiny Committee were noted which related to professional distrust in the GPhC.
-It was noted that "several proposals were not popular with respondents to the consultation exercise on the grounds that they may reduce patient safety, particularly provisions allowing Superintendent Pharmacists to cover more than one firm and Responsible Pharmacists to cover more than one pharmacy or to operate remotely.
-We also note significant levels of distrust from the profession that the regulator, the General Pharmaceutical Council … would be able to set standards and rules appropriately.
-Worryingly, the committee goes on to say: “We found the response of the Department of Health and Social Care … to these concerns, as set out in the Explanatory Memorandum, unconvincing.”
+"several proposals were not popular with respondents to the consultation exercise on the grounds that they may reduce patient safety, particularly provisions allowing Superintendent Pharmacists to cover more than one firm and Responsible Pharmacists to cover more than one pharmacy or to operate remotely.
+We also note significant levels of distrust from the profession that the regulator, the General Pharmaceutical Council … would be able to set standards and rules appropriately."

+Worryingly, the committee goes on to say:

+“We found the response of the Department of Health and Social Care … to these concerns, as set out in the Explanatory Memorandum, unconvincing.”

+Professional Standards Authority v General Pharmaceutical Council and R2

+Professional Standards Authority v General Pharmaceutical Council and R2 [2024] EWHC 3005 (Admin) is a judgment of the High Court relating to the GPhC's handling of fitness to practice concerns.
+Concerns were raised about two brothers, referred to by the court as R1 and R2, accused of falsifying prescriptions to obtain high value drugs and export them to EU member states before Brexit.
+The GPhC made a series of procedural errors in the handling of R2's case, including communicating to R2 that the case had been closed when it had not, a delay of 11 months in informing R2 of this error, wrongly referring the case to the Fitness to Practise Committee (contrary to its own internal guidance), and failing to notify R2 of the referral for 6 months, where the requisite timescale to do so was 10 days.
+The court held that there were "serious irregularities and failings" in the GPhC's handling of R2's case, that the GPhC was "wholly to blame for the grossly incompetent errors made" and that in other respects the GPhC handled R2's case with "gross incompetence and unfairness".
+It ordered the GPhC to undertake the whole process again.